codesharedot/qtum-price-ruby/README.md

-# tezos price ruby
+# iota price ruby

-Gets the tezos price with Ruby (from JSON).
+Gets the iota price with Ruby (from JSON).

 https://ruby-lang.co